bion33/Kronos/README.md

 * Merged Kronos, Detag & OpFinder into one command line tool
 * Reduced RAM usage to under 50MiB
 * Added total data downloaded from the internet at end of script
-* Cleaned up the code a little bit
+* Cleaned up the code